 Your customers don’t care about inventory logistics or barriers between sales channels.
 They want to return how and when they want.
 If you’re aiming for frictionless return and omnichannel experience, this is a must-have feature in your POS.

 Question 10: What information will be updated into the Magento system when I complete a product return on POS?

-If you’re managing your business from Magento, it’s essential to track data flows from your POS to Magento.
-In particular, you can ask what data the POS sends to Magento database in the case of:
+If you’re managing your business from Magento, it’s essential to track data flow from your POS to Magento.
+In particular, you can ask what data the POS sends to the Magento database in the case of: